top of page

 WHEN: Arrive anytime from 2pm Friday, 5th April - Depart before 10am Monday, 8th April.
 However access to festival Sat and Sunday only.

-PRICE: $110 Camping Pass / persons with the purchase of a festival ticket.
+PRICE: $110 Camping Pass per persons (with the purchase of a festival ticket).
 Includes campsite access for up to 3 nights or you can stay for less nights but price remains the same.

-BRING: This is a DIY setup, so bring along everything you need for off-grid paddock camping.
-All your camping gear including drinking & washing up water, dishware, food, music, games, off-grid gadgets and a bag/s for your rubbish.
+BRING: This is a DIY setup, so bring along everything you need for off-grid paddock style camping.
+Camping gear including drinking & washing up water, dishware, food, music, games, off-grid gadgets and bags for your rubbish - PLEASE BE ZERO WASTE - OR TAKE ALL RUBBISH WITH YOU.

-FACILITIES: Camping spaces and portable toilets provided only.
+FACILITIES: Camping space and portable toilets provided only.

 ASSISTANCE: Camping manager and security onsite in the evenings.